swvanderlaan/PubMed_Miner/README.md

     The things we Must, Should, Could, and Would have given the time we have.
     _M_
     [] Add new visualizations for collaboration.
+    [] Add collection of pairwise collaborations.
+    [] Add collection of group collaborations.
     [x] Add possibility to add more than one organization to search for.
     [x] Clarify help for arguments.
     [x] Re-organize the script and add annotations.